Is Your Baby Getting Enough Breast Milk?

 These are the indicators midwives, lactation consultants, and major health bodies rely on:

-Wet diapers
+Wet nappies

-After your milk comes in, 6 or more heavy wet diapers in 24 hours is a strong sign of adequate intake.
+After your milk comes in, 6 or more heavy wet nappies in 24 hours is a strong sign of adequate intake.
 The urine should be pale yellow or nearly colourless.
 In the first few days, before your milk fully comes in, output ramps up gradually:

-| Day | Wet diapers expected (24 hours) |
+| Day | Wet nappies expected (24 hours) |

 | --- | --- |